auralangco/aura/docs/types/structs.md

 # Structs: Product Types

-Structs are a specialization of compounds where each part is indexed by an identifier as `(v1 T1, v2 T2, ..., vn Tn)`.
+Structs are a specialization of compounds where each part is indexed by an identifier as `struct(v1 T1, v2 T2, ..., vn Tn)`.

 ## Default Values

 A struct may define default values (literals or expressions) for a field if it's the last field or every field after it also has default values.

 ```
-type Car = struct (name String, brand String = "Ferrari", year UInt = 2024)
+type Car = struct(name String, brand String = "Ferrari", year UInt = 2024)

 c Car = ("LaFerrari", year = 2012)
 ```

 ## Casting

-Since compounds are said more general than structs, the compound `(T1, T2, ..., Tn)` can be auto casted into a struct `(v1 T1, v2 T2, ..., vn Tn)`.
+Since compounds are said more general than structs, the compound `(T1, T2, ..., Tn)` can be auto casted into a struct `struct(v1 T1, v2 T2, ..., vn Tn)`.

 ## Labeled Expressions